 Late payments can be deleted or updated to “never late” on your credit report.
 It’s actually quite easy if do it correctly, and you can choose from a few different options.

-The method you should select depends on your general credit history (aside from the late payment), your relationship with the creditor, and the amount of time or money you’re willing to put towards these efforts.
+The method you should select depends on your general credit history, your relationship with the creditor, and the amount of time or money you’re willing to put towards these efforts.

 Here is an overview of four ways you can successfully remove a late payment from your credit report.